 The Scots language has a rich tradition, and abounds with marvellous words.
 This blog will regularly show a different Scots or Gaelic word with its English equivalent.
 I hope that you will enjoy them as much as I do!

 Linda Gilmore Sutherland

 DRY-STANE DYKE 06/02/2017

 by Linda - 01:01 on 06 February 2017

 There are many types of field boundaries in Scotland, which range from simple ditches to mounds of earth to hedges to elegant stone walls.
 The general term in Scots for these boundaries is 'dyke'.
 The stone walls are a feature of the landscape in Scotland, and have sadly often tumbled into disrepair.
-One reason for this is that the walls have been built without mortar (dry-stane), and their construction is a skilled affair, as can be seen in the photo.
+One reason for this is that the walls have been built without mortar (dry-stane), and their construction is a skilled affair.
 Happily there is currently a resurgence in interest to acquire the necessary skills.